audioxide/data/data/posts/20170504-reviews-run-the-jewels-run-the-jewels-2.md

 review: >-
   Run the Jewels are a breath of fresh air in the current hip-hop climate.
 Here we have two veteran MCs at the top of their game, thriving in each other’s company, delivering powerful and witty statements, all the while having the most fun in their entire career.
 Their sound is explosive, authoritative, and, due to the villainous tone of the instrumentals, often very humorous.
 Their influences are apparent, sometimes brash, but ultimately, there is nothing else quite like Run the Jewels.

   Their finest release so far, *Run the Jewels 2* is a no nonsense, bullshit-free record.
 The hooks are simple and the beats are grimy, yet the end result is totally infectious and utterly absorbing.
 The working relationship between El-P and Killer Mike is captivating, and effortlessly natural.
 Their chemistry is wonderful, bouncing off each other without any threat of competition or conflict.
 Their delivery and tone compliment the other to great effect — during its greatest moments you don’t even think about which of the two you’re listening listening to, you just know you’re experiencing the wonderful unification that is Run the Jewels.

   The sense of alliance is boosted even further with its featured artists, each one slotting in naturally, seamlessly complementing the album’s concept.
 Gangsta Boo delivers one of the most memorable verses on “Love Again”, Travis Barker channels his inner [Zach Hill](<https://www.youtube.com/watch?v=vgzSP05q0as>) on “All Due Respect”, and BOOTS offers the album’s greatest, most memorable hook on “Early”.
 Everyone who makes an appearance sounds right at home.

-  Whilst *RTJ2* is certainly cohesive, momentum is somewhat lost in the final few tracks.
+  Whilst *RTJ2* is certainly cohesive, momentum is lost in the final few tracks.
 The beats turn slightly sluggish, favouring sheer velocity over instrumental power, and there seems to be less room for both artists to manoeuvre as a result.
 Fortunately, the overall intensity is largely retained through the duo’s stellar wordplay and delivery, but it remains a key qualm of the record.
 It gets desperately close to being spectacular, only to slightly stumble at the finish.

   Nonetheless, *RTJ2* is one of the finest hip-hop records of the 2010s, and with the duo showing no signs of slowing down, there may be another level to them yet.

 tracks:
   - Early